|Page updated: 3/24/20|

 What are the current recommendations for wearing face masks?

-Follow the CDC’s recommendations for using a facemask.
+Follow the CDC and Massachusetts Department of Public Health's recommendations for using a facemask.

 How will I know if I am a contact of a positive case?

-Newton residents who are close contacts of positive COVID-19 cases will be contacted by a nurse from the Newton Health and Human Services Department.
-The nurse will provide specific instructions about self-quarantine and self-monitoring based on guidance from the Massachusetts Department of Public Health.
+Newton residents who are close contacts of positive COVID-19 cases will be contacted and provided with specific instructions about testing, self-quarantine and self-monitoring based on guidance from the Massachusetts Department of Public Health.